Pennines: Drainage

-For much of their length the Pennine hills are the main watershed in northern England, dividing east and west.
+For much of their length the Pennines are the main watershed in northern England, dividing east and west.
 The rivers Eden, Ribble, Dane and tributaries of the Mersey (including the Irwell, Tame and Goyt) flow westwards towards the Irish Sea.

 On the eastern side of the Pennines, the rivers Tyne, Wear, and Tees all drain directly to the North Sea.
 The Swale, Ure, Nidd, Wharfe, Aire, Calder and Don all flow into the Yorkshire Ouse, and reach the sea through the Humber Estuary.

 The River Trent flows around the southern end of the Pennines and northwards on the eastern side taking water from tributaries, principally the Dove and Derwent.
 The Trent drains the east and west sides of the southern Pennines, also reaching the North Sea through the Humber Estuary.
 The Trent and Ouse meet and enter the Humber at Trent Falls.
 Maximum discharge through the Humber can reach 1,500 m3/s (53,000 cu ft/s).

 Climate

-According to the Köppen classification, the Pennines generally have a temperate oceanic climate (Cfb) like the rest of England, but the hills have more precipitation, stronger winds and colder weather than the surrounding areas.
-Higher elevations such as Great Dun Fell have a subpolar oceanic climate (Cfc), closely bordering a tundra climate (ET).
+According to the Köppen classification, the Pennines generally have a temperate oceanic climate (Cfb) like the rest of England, but the uplands have more precipitation, stronger winds and colder weather than the surrounding areas.
+Some of the higher elevations have a subpolar oceanic climate (Cfc), which may border a tundra (ET) and subarctic climate (Dfc) in areas like Great Dun Fell.

 More snow falls on the Pennines than on surrounding lowland areas due to the elevation and distance from the coast; unlike lowland areas of England, the Pennines can have quite severe winters.

 The northwest is amongst the wettest regions of England and much of the rain falls on the Pennines.
 The eastern side is drier than the west—the rain shadow shields northeast England from rainfall that would otherwise fall there.

 Precipitation is important for the area's biodiversity and human population.
-Many towns and cities are located along rivers flowing from the hills and in northwest England the lack of natural aquifers is compensated for by reservoirs.
+Many towns and cities are located along rivers flowing from the range and in northwest England the lack of natural aquifers is compensated for by reservoirs.

 Water has carved out limestone landscapes in the North Pennines, Yorkshire Dales and Peak District, with gorges and caves present in the Yorkshire Dales and Peak District.
 In some areas, precipitation has contributed to poor soils, resulting in part in moorland landscapes that characterize much of the range.
 In other areas where the soil has not been degraded, it has resulted in lush vegetation.

 For the purpose of growing plants, the Pennines are in hardiness zones 7 and 8, as defined by the USDA.
 Zone 8 is common throughout most of the UK, and zone 7 is the UK's coldest hardiness zone.
 The Pennines, Scottish Highlands, Southern Uplands and Snowdonia are the only areas of the UK in zone 7.